 -datasource.roundDigits int

-Adds "round_digits" GET param to datasource requests.
-In VM "round_digits" limits the number of digits after the decimal point in response values.
+Adds "round_digits" GET param to datasource requests which limits the number of digits after the decimal point in response values.
+Only valid for VictoriaMetrics as the datasource.

 -datasource.showURL